 Overwatering might result in root rot or bacterial disease.
 On the other hand, if you allow for the soil to dry out completely, your tree might not recover.

 Different species have different water requirements, but as a rule, the soil should dry out between waterings.
 Don’t just water once a day.
 Check to see how dry the soil is first.

-You need to prune bonsai foliage in order to keep its shape, otherwise it will become a regular tree or a bush.
+You need to prune bonsai foliage in order to keep its shape, otherwise, it will become a regular tree or a bush.
 If it is your first bonsai and you don’t know much about styling, just prune the foliage to its original shape.

-As you read books and watch how other people styling their trees, you will start to get a better understanding of how to style your tree.
+As you read books and watch how other people style their trees, you will start to get a better understanding of how to style your tree.
 Instead of randomly trimming the foliage, decide on how you want your tree to look in the future.

 Once you have the mental image, it will be easier for you to style it.
 Drawing the tree on a piece of paper might also help.
-Here is an easy to follow tutorial on how to style a Juniper bonsai.
+Here is an easy-to-follow tutorial on how to style a Juniper bonsai.

 It needs to grow freely at times, without you always pruning every leaf that looks out of place.
 Just enjoy it!
 If you can’t help yourself and you constantly feel the need to do something, buy more trees.
 If you have 10 trees that all need care, you will stay very busy.